Release Readiness Gate¶

 This page records the release-blocker closure path for the next package tag.
 The release decision is no longer based on scattered manual judgement across coverage, behavioural-test quality, source ingestion, and scientific claim boundaries.
 The deterministic gate is:

-The audit composes five release checks:
+The audit composes six release checks:

 | Check | Release meaning |